dvoros/gittraining/git_part2_planning.md

 That's our commit hash.
 See for yourself in the log!

+> A branch is nothing more than a reference under `.git/refs/heads`.
+You can create branches by creating files there, or using the update-ref  command.

 Whenever we moved HEAD (reset, remember?), we were in fact moving the branch!
 Let's create another commit and see: